Optimal speed-up of multi-step Pontus-Mpemba protocols: Discussion and Conclusions

-We have also clarified the role of time-inhomogeneous and potentially non-Markovian dynamics.
+We have also clarified the role of non-autonomous and potentially non-Markovian dynamics.
 While the breakdown of CPT-divisibility is not a necessary condition for the emergence of the continuous Pontus-Mpemba effect, entering a non-Markovian regime expands the range of accessible protocols by increasing the flexibility concerning the instantaneous attractor.
-The absence of a one-to-one correspondence between non-Markovian features and relaxation speed-up found here suggests that the continuous Pontus-Mpemba effect is a more general dynamical phenomenon, potentially observable in a wide class of open quantum systems beyond the specific two-level case studied here.
+The lack of a direct correlation between non-Markovian features (i.e., negative rates) and relaxation speed-up indicates that non-Markovianity is neither a necessary nor a sufficient condition for the continuous Pontus-Mpemba effect.
+Rather, the speed-up originates from the interplay between the time-dependent attractor and the geometry of the dynamical trajectories.
 Our results highlight that relaxation times can be engineered through a controlled time-dependent modulation of dissipation rates, representing a complementary approach to state preparation when compared to QOC protocols relying on engineered unitary dynamics.

 From an experimental perspective, the protocols considered here are compatible with platforms where dissipation rates and effective Hamiltonian parameters can be tuned dynamically.
 Examples include superconducting qubits with engineered reservoirs \cite{Shankar2013,Sevriuk_2019,Li2025}, trapped ions with controlled dissipation channels \cite{So2024,So2026}, cold atoms in optical lattices coupled to tailored environments \cite{McKay2008,Viebahn_2021}, and spin systems \cite{Kampermann_2006}.